 In summary: Sophisticated product with a dated look and feel.
 Good for researchers!

 Fairly easy-to-use and with decent looking forms that you can embed, JotForm is an attractive SurveyMonkey alternative indeed.
-The tool is great for non-technical users with little learning curve.
+The tool is great for non-technical users with a little learning curve.

 “Jotform provides professional, fast and easy forms.
 They are modern, customizable and work well within web pages…You can also customize colors!”- G2 Crowd review.

 What makes it a good alternative: Jotform is a neat SurveyMonkey alternative because of its ease of use and affordable pricing that embraces all users.
 It is especially appealing to non-techies!

 Why it may not be all that great: Doesn’t meet the support expectations, is what most JotForm users found.
 Which can get frustrating when you consider that most JotForm users have encountered at least minor bugs in it.
 JotForm tends to have too many glitches for a survey tool.